YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

 # How to Use Our Docker Image
 This repository contains a Dockerfile that can be used to build and test our implementation.
 Go to the main directory [I need fix , more specific] the docker file exists and run the command below.
 If permission denied occurs, run docker in root sudo:

+# How to Use Our Docker Image

+This repository contains a Dockerfile that can be used to build and test our implementation.
+Navigate to the directory where the Dockerfile is located (the main directory of this repository) and run the command below.
+If you encounter a permission denied error, try running Docker with `sudo`:

+    $ cd /path/to/your/repository      # Make sure you are in the directory containing the Dockerfile
     $ sudo docker build -t my-torch-app .

 Build without any cache if you want to re-build:

+    $cd /path/to/your/repository       # Make sure you are in the directory containing the Dockerfile
     $ sudo docker build --no-cache -t my-torch-app .

 <br>